 We at Camp Onseyawa seek to serve all qualified individuals with disabilities who meet the essential eligibility requirements listed below.
 These criteria are necessary to ensure not only the safety of participating campers but also their ability to receive the maximum benefits of Camp Onseyawa.
 We seek to serve eligible campers in the most integrated setting possible.

-All acceptances of application are conditional.
+All acceptances of applications are conditional.
 Camp Onseyawa reserves the right to accept or deny applications or defer admission on site or prior to attendance should it later become aware that the initial application was flawed or the camper’s health has severely declined or upon demonstration that a camper does not meet the applicable eligibility criteria.

 All deferrals or revocation of admission must be approved by the Camp Director.